egor0v/Five-Multiplayer/README.md

 # Compiling

 In order to compile the mod, it is recommended to use *Visual Studio 2013* or [*Visual Studio CE (Community Edition) 2013*](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx) if possible.
 Otherwise the mod may not work / may crash during the loading screen. *We've tried compiling the project with Visual Studio CE 2015 but to no avail, it crashed.*
 As of now, the mod may only be compiled in *debug mode x64*.
+The main solution file can be found in *Five-Multiplayer\FiveMP (FiveMP.sln)*.

 # Binaries